 Many MLM reps are moving over to affiliate marketing because it’s simply a better business model.

 - Easy to get started with realistic income potential

 Affiliate marketing also completely resides in the online space and it’s a growth industry instead of a shrinking one.

-If you’re interested in building an “actual” home-based business, I have a free 7-day course on getting started with affiliate marketing.
+If you’re interested in building an “actual” home-based business, Here’s a free course on getting started with affiliate marketing.